BrandenEK/BlasII.Randomizer/docs/README.md

 ---

 ### Randomizer Settings
 Seeds can be in the range of 1 to 99,999,999.
-A full breakdown of all the available settings can be found [here](SETTINGS.md)
+A full breakdown of all the available settings can be found [here](SETTINGS.md).
+There are also a variety of presets that can be selected:
+- Standard - Designed for the average player
+- Quick and Easy - A shorter playthrough with easier options

 ---